- Released: 2019

 There’s some great pop songs on this album too.
 ‘The Dog / The Body’ is something I could imagine being played over the ending credits of an edgier than normal romantic comedy, while ‘Bad Dance’ is, well, something you could dance badly too.

-It’s just a shame that this really decent album has been sullied a little by an apparent fallout between two vocalists and Janet Weiss, who has left the band since the recording of the album, claiming she was told she was “just the drummer” and would have no future creative input.
+It’s just a shame that this really decent album has been sullied a little by an apparent fallout between the two vocalists and Janet Weiss, who has left the band since the recording of the album, claiming she was told she was “just the drummer” and would have no future creative input.
 Hopefully, for the sake of good music if nothing else, all three women can move on.